joshwnj/electron-timelapse/README.md

 ## Make a gif

-Here's an easy way to do it:
+Here's an easy way to do it with [graphicsmagick](http://www.graphicsmagick.org/):

 ```
-convert -delay 10 -loop 0 *.png animation.gif
+gm convert -scale '10%' -delay 1 *.png animation.gif
 ```

 [source](https://unix.stackexchange.com/a/24019)